scribe-org/Scribe-iOS/README.md

 #### Prepositions

-Scribe also annotates the grammatical cases (accusative, dative, etc) of prepositions in the preview bar if there is a relation in the given language.
+Scribe also annotates the grammatical cases (accusative, dative, etc) of prepositions in the command bar if there is a relation in the given language.

 ### • Functionality [`⇧`](#contents) <a id="functionality"></a>